-If the cup is dropped, Novice (L2/L3) riders must dismount, retrieve the cup, remount with the cup in hand, and place it on the post or may request permission to pass and receive a 0 for the obstacle.
+If the cup is dropped, a member of the ground crew will hand the cup to the riders competing at Introductory (L1) level.
+Novice (L2/L3) riders must dismount, retrieve the cup, remount with the cup in hand, and place it on the post or may request permission to pass and receive a 0 for the obstacle.
 Intermediate (L4) through Masters (L7) riders must dismount, retrieve, remount, and place the cup or be disqualified.

-If the post that the cup is to be placed on is knocked down, Novice riders (L2/L3) have the option of dismounting, resetting the post, remounting, and replacing the cup, or may request permission to pass and receive a 0 for the obstacle.
-Intermediate through Masters riders must dismount, reset the post, remount, and place the cup on the post; failure to do so will result in disqualification.
+If ANY post is knocked down, the ground crew will reset the pole for Introductory (L1) riders.
+Novice riders (L2/L3) have the option of dismounting, resetting the post, remounting, and replacing the cup (if needed), or may request permission to pass and receive a 0 for the obstacle.
+Intermediate through Masters riders must dismount, reset the post, remount, and place the cup on the post (if needed); failure to do so will result in disqualification.

-This obstacle is not performed at the Children or Introductory (L1) levels.
-At the Novice (L2/L3) levels, the horse and rider rein back straight between the posts without performing a slalom.
+This obstacle is not performed at the Children level.
+At the Introductory (L1) and Novice (L2/L3) levels, the horse and rider rein back straight between the posts without performing a slalom.